ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 A server is responsible for either rejecting replayed requests or ensuring that the effect of replays does not adversely affect Clients or resources.

-Encrypted requests can be copied and replayed by the Oblivious Relay resource.
+Encapsulated Requests can be copied and replayed by the Oblivious Relay resource.
 The threat model for Oblivious HTTP allows the possibility that an Oblivious Relay Resource might replay requests.
 Furthermore, if a Client sends an Encapsulated Request in TLS early data (see {{Section 8 of TLS}} and